Mainstream browse

 July 2023 | Guidance on how to curate mainstream browse pages |

-How to curate mainstream browse pages (opens in a new tab) | |
+How to curate mainstream browse pages (opens in a new tab) | Google Slides |

-GOV.UK Navigation mainstream browse follow-up A/B test (opens in a new tab) | |
+GOV.UK Navigation mainstream browse follow-up A/B test (opens in a new tab) | Google Slides |

-GOV.UK Navigation mainstream browse A/B test (opens in a new tab) | |
+GOV.UK Navigation mainstream browse A/B test (opens in a new tab) | Google Slides |

-January 26, 2022 | Early-thinking overhaul design of Mainstream browse page replacing miller columns and merging Specialist topics into updated topic pages |
+January 2022 | Early-thinking overhaul design of Mainstream browse page, replacing miller columns, and merging Specialist topics into updated topic pages |

-Topic page design implementation (opens in a new tab) | |
+Topic page design implementation (opens in a new tab) | Google Docs |

-August 20, 2018 | Replacing Mainstream Browse taxonomy and replace with new site-wide taxonomy |
+August 2018 | Mainstream Browse taxonomy was replaced with new site-wide taxonomy |

-What is Mainstream Browse (opens in a new tab) | |
+What is Mainstream Browse (opens in a new tab) | Google Docs |

-Mainstream Browse design sprint (opens in a new tab) |
+Mainstream Browse design sprint (opens in a new tab) | Google Docs |

-Help improve this frontend template
+Help improve this page

-To help make sure that this page is useful, relevant and up to date, instructions on how to contribute can be found on the GitHub repository (opens in a new tab).
+To help make sure that this page is useful, relevant and up to date, submit a GitHub issue (opens in a new tab) with your proposed updates.